Finding and Fixing Apostrophe Errors

 My favorite reality shows focus on befores and afters.

-With her red pen, Dr. Pennington crossed through all of the well's I had used as transitions.
+With her red pen, Professor Pennington crossed through all the well's I had used as transitions.

-A chorus of ah-ha's filled the classroom as Prof. Warner finally solved the difficult equation on the board.
+A chorus of ah-ha's filled the classroom as Professor Warner finally solved the difficult equation on the board.

-Some people get so used to seeing apostrophes with s's that they think every word that ends in s requires an apostrophe.
-Don't make this mistake!
+Some people get so used to seeing apostrophes with the letter s that they think every word that ends in s requires an apostrophe.
+Do not make this mistake!